Secure CheckoutPersonal information is secured with SSL technology.

-Dr. Jay Shankar Singh is presently working as faculty in the Department of Environmental Microbiology, Babasaheb Bhimrao Ambedkar University, Lucknow, India.
-Dr. Singh has contributed significantly in the area of restoration ecology and natural resource management.
-He has published his research outputs in reputed international journals with high impact factors with good citations.
-He is also actively serving as member of various scientific committees and contributing as editorial responsibilities to the journals such as Microbiology Research, PLOS ONE, etc. He has published some books from Springer, Elsevier and other reputed publishers.
+Dr. Jay Shankar Singh is Faculty at the Department of Environmental Microbiology, Babasaheb Bhimrao Ambedkar University, Lucknow, India.
+He is an expert in the area of land use, restoration ecology, and natural resource management.
+He is also actively serving as member of various scientific committees, holding editorial responsibilities for journals.
+He has published several articles and books from Springer, Taylor & Francis, Elsevier, among others.

-Department of Environmental Microbiology, Babasaheb Bhimrao Ambedkar University, Lucknow, India
+Department of Environmental Microbiology, School for Environmental Sciences, Babasaheb Bhimrao Ambedkar University, Raebarelly Road, Uttar Pradesh, India

 Elsevier.com visitor survey